serhatgurel/sg-grid/docs/tasks/feature-filter-sort.md

 - Provide a simple, declarative API for sorting and filtering that works with the existing `columns` and `rows` props.
 - Keep the API framework-agnostic and easy to test.
-- Support client-side behavior first; server-side adapters will be addressed in Task 2.2.3.
+- Support client-side behaviour first; server-side adapters will be addressed in Task 2.2.3.

 Design constraints